Brazil Data Center Water Consumption Market Size and Share

 By Data-Centre Size: Massive-scale builds accelerate

 Mega campuses controlled 35% of 2024 withdrawals yet face displacement by even larger sites optimised for AI workloads.
-Massive-scale halls should grow 14.8% CAGR, pushing their slice of the Brazil water consumption market size to roughly 33 billion liters by 2030.
+Massive-scale halls should grow 14.8% CAGR, pushing their slice of the Brazil data center water consumption market size to roughly 33 billion liters by 2030.
 Scala Data Centers is developing a 54 MW “AI City” that relies on a closed-loop chiller plant targeting zero net water use.

 Large and medium sites serve regional carriers and content networks, where modular cooling helps phase capex.
 Edge nodes remain small users today but could multiply as 5G and autonomous-vehicle data rise; their cumulative pull could become material for municipal planners tracking urban water balances.